prestonrl/d-n-d/content/People/Wilbur.md

 Owner of [[Wilbur's Ward]] and [[Wilburs Vacation Home]]

-A cave [[goblin]] with milky white eyes, sharp teeth, and a blue hat
+A small white cave [[goblin]] with
+ - milky white eyes
+ - sharp teeth
+ - a blue hat

 Skilled at making magic items